junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 ### Edit note

 keep Sam out of picture from beginning, only Dean travel alone and make noise, Sam stay at Samuel's place all the time

+passing line: Dean hates he can't use cellphone, really want to have a call to make sure people he care about are sa

 ## Main